-- 2.1 The Regulation of Investigatory Powers Act 2000 was introduced to provide a comprehensive and coherent framework within which public authority enforcement services could undertake covert investigations lawfully.
+2.1 The Regulation of Investigatory Powers Act 2000 was introduced to provide a comprehensive and coherent framework within which public authority enforcement services could undertake covert investigations lawfully.
 The 2000 Act provides a regime within which enforcement services may undertake covert activities which infringe some of the, 'qualified rights', such as the right to privacy, or interference with a person's private or family life, granted to individuals via the Human Rights Act 1998 (HRA).
 Infringement of such rights is only lawful where public authorities can show that it is necessary to protect the public interest and the level of infringement is proportionate to the public interest issue concerned.
-Compliance with the Regulation of Investigatory Powers Act was designed to ensure that investigatory actions were HRA compliant. - 2.2 Information obtained about individuals under the 2000 Act is subject to controls and safeguards provided by the Data Protection Act 1998 in relation to the acquisition, processing and distribution of Personal Data.
-The 1998 Act provides exceptions to the non-disclosure of personal data where it is necessary for the investigation of criminal activities and such data should only be disclosed to organisations outside the Council in accordance with the 1998 Act and the Criminal Procedure and Investigations Act 1996. - 2.3 The monitoring of employees working activities by managers to ensure compliance with the Council's legal, financial and Personnel procedures generally falls outside the 2000 Act.
+Compliance with the Regulation of Investigatory Powers Act was designed to ensure that investigatory actions were HRA compliant.

+- 2.2 The Regulation of Investigatory Powers (Directed Surveillance and Covert Human Intelligence Sources) (Amendment) Order 2012, SI 2012/1500 ("the 2012 Order"), was made on 11 June 2012 and came into force on 1 November 2012.
+Directed Surveillance will be made subject to a new Serious Crime Test.
+The test is that the criminal offence which is sought to be prevented or detected is punishable, whether on summary conviction or on indictment, by a maximum term of at least 6 months of imprisonment, or would constitute an offence under sections 146, 147 or 147A of the Licensing Act 2003 or section 7 of the Children and Young Persons Act 1933. - 2.3 Information obtained about individuals under the 2000 Act is subject to controls and safeguards provided by the Data Protection Act 1998 in relation to the acquisition, processing and distribution of Personal Data.
+The 1998 Act provides exceptions to the non-disclosure of personal data where it is necessary for the investigation of criminal activities and such data should only be disclosed to organisations outside the Council in accordance with the 1998 Act and the Criminal Procedure and Investigations Act 1996. - 2.4 The monitoring of employees' working activities by managers to ensure compliance with the Council's legal, financial and Personnel procedures generally falls outside the 2000 Act.
 The Council however, as a telecommunications system provider, is permitted under specific legislation to monitor use of its telephone, e-mail and Internet access systems provided to employees for use in transacting the Council's business.